JerryHM11/st/README.md

-## KiteAB's build for Colemak users.
+## KiteAB's st build for Colemak users.

 You can use Shift+PgUp/PgDn to do Page Up or Page Down.